 “I will sing of steadfast love and justice.
 To you, O Lord, I will sing praise.” – Psalm 101:1

-When LySaundra isn't advocating to end systemic oppression, you can find her with friends, curled up with a book, listening to vinyl records, fangirling over Issa Rae, or trying to be vegan.
+When she isn't advocating for social and political liberation, you can find her with friends laughing, at a piano, curled up with a book, listening to vinyl records, or fangirling over Issa Rae.